-- 4.1.1 Banks should submit a copy each of the Quarterly Report on Frauds Outstanding in the format given in FMR 2 to the Central Office and the Regional Office of the Reserve Bank under whose jurisdiction the Head Office of the bank falls within 15 days of the end of the quarter to which it relates.
+- 4.1.1 Banks should submit a soft copy of the Quarterly Report on Frauds Outstanding in the format given in FMR 2 to the Central Fraud Monitoring Cell, Department of Banking Supervision at Bengaluru and the Regional Office of the Department of Banking Supervision/SSM under whose jurisdiction the Head Office of the bank falls within 15 days of the end of the quarter to which it relates.
 The data should be submitted in soft copy only.
 Banks which may not be having any fraud outstanding as at the end of a quarter should submit a nil report. - 4.1.2 Part A of the report covers details of frauds outstanding as at the end of the quarter.
 Parts B and C of the report give category-wise and perpetrator-wise details of frauds reported during the quarter respectively.
-The total number and amount of fraud cases reported during the quarter as shown in Parts B and C should tally with the totals of columns 4 and 5 in Part - A of the report - 4.1.3 Banks should furnish a certificate, as part of the above report, to the effect that all individual fraud cases of Rs.
-1 lakh and above reported to the Reserve Bank in FMR 1 during the quarter have also been put up to the bank's Board and have been incorporated in Part A (columns 4 and 5) and Parts B and C of FMR 2.
+The total number and amount of fraud cases reported during the quarter as shown in Parts B and C should tally with the totals of columns 4 and 5 in Part A of the report - 4.1.3 Banks should furnish a certificate, as part of the above report, to the effect that all individual fraud cases of ₹ 1 lakh and above reported to the Reserve Bank in FMR - 1 during the quarter have also been put up to the bank's Board and have been incorporated in Part - A (columns 4 and 5) and Parts B and C of FMR - 2.